Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 `__init__.py` contains data that is required by Blender in order to properly register and display the add-on.
 `uc_wheel_installation` module installs Unity Cloud Python SDK it in Blender environment.
-`uc_blender_utils` module provides methods to generate data, that can be uploaded to Asset Manager (FBX files, thumbnails).
+`uc_blender_utils` module provides methods to generate data, that can be uploaded to Asset Manager (FBX files).
 `uc_asset_manager` module provides access to Asset Manager through Unity Cloud Python SDK.

 ## Add-on registration